-Appeals from providers against decisions
+Appeals/representations from providers

 For appeals related to the Gateway Quality Review: Wales method, there is a separate appeals procedure and submission form.

-Quality Review Visit
+Quality Enhancement Review

 Quality and Standards Review